 Transfer curricula information has been compiled to help the many College of the Canyons students who intend to transfer to another college or university.
 Each institution of higher learning has its own requirements for admission and for junior standing.

-To prepare for continued education, a student must decide which college the student will attend and learn the requirements of that particular college.
+To prepare for continued education, a student must decide to which college/university the student will transfer and learn the transfer admission and major preparation transfer requirements of that particular college.
 These requirements can be found in the catalog of that institution.

-A catalog file is available in the Transfer Center and the Library.
-Students should also consult the California Articulation data base- ASSIST (www.
-Assist.org).
+Students should also consult the California articulation database ASSIST (www.assist.org) for articulation agreements between California Community Colleges and the California State University (CSU) and the University of California (UC) systems.
 A university may be made up of a number of colleges.
 The college in which one will do work depends upon the field of study or major.
-This means that in any institution of higher learning it will be necessary for a student to fulfill three types of requirements: First, the general university requirements for graduation; second. those set up by the college under which the major department is classified; and third, those set up by the department in which a student majors.
+This means that in any institution of higher learning it will be necessary for a student to fulfill three types of requirements:

+First, the general university requirements for graduation; second, those set up by the college under which the major department is classified; and third, those set up by the department in which a student majors.

 While attending College of the Canyons, a student who plans to transfer to a four-year college or university should take the courses required by the institution the student is preparing to attend.
 Since each institution numbers its courses differently, the student must study the course descriptions at both colleges to see if they are equivalent.

 The student is advised to seek counseling assistance as early as possible in planning transfer to a four-year institution.
 The student should take care in observing the application deadlines that are published by the various institutions.
 For help on which courses meet transfer requirements for specific majors at various four-year colleges and universities, please see a College of the Canyons counselor.

-2007-2008 INTERSEGMENTAL GENERAL EDUCATION TRANSFER CURRICULUM (IGETC) (FOR TRANSFER TO CSU AND UC)
+2008-2009 INTERSEGMENTAL GENERAL EDUCATION TRANSFER CURRICULUM (IGETC) FOR TRANSFER TO CSU AND UC